genesys/bold360-mobile-docs-ios/docs/overview.md

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
+- TOC
 {:toc}

 ---

 ## About
-{: .d-inline-block }

-If you're a bold360ai customer, please contact your bold360ai Customer Success Manager to help facilitate the use of this component.

-bold360ai's Mobile SDK for iOS is a native iOS SDK, which means that the SDK was developed specifically for iOS devices.
-This ensures that native application can interact with and take advantage of iOS operating system features and related software.
+**Bold mobile SDK for android** is a native android SDK, intended to be used by Apps developed for android devices usage.
+Native SDK ensures usability by native applications and benefits from the operating system software features.

 ## Features

-* Create conversations from your app.
-* Bot Integration.
-* Live Agent Integration.
+Create and integrate AI and live chats to run under your App.
+Customize your chat look to meet your need.

 ## Intended Audience

-This guide assumes that you have the necessary Objective C or Swift and iOS development skills to build and compile advanced iOS applications using XCode.
+This guide assumes that you have the necessary android development skills to build and compile advanced applications using Android Studio.

+> *If you're a Bold customer, please contact your Bold Customer Success Manager to help facilitate the use of this component.*
+{: .mt-10}